Field Sobriety Cases

 Under current PA DUI law, including Bucks County DUI law, you are not required to perform any field sobriety tests requested by a police officer.
 Conversely, you are required by PA DUI law to take the blood alcohol test.

 If you have any health problems that would affect the results of field sobriety tests, you should politely tell the police officer about your health problem and decline to take the field sobriety tests.

-Field sobriety tests can be attacked in many ways in court and sometimes be excluded from evidence at a Bucks County drunk driving trial by an experienced Bucks County DUI-driving under the influence attorney such as Michael L. Saile, Jr., Esq. of Saile & Saile LLP.
+Field sobriety tests can be attacked in many ways in court and sometimes be excluded from evidence at a Bucks County drunk driving trial by an experienced Bucks County DUI-driving under the influence attorney such as Caterina Saile, Esq. of Saile & Saile LLP.